hellohaptik/docs_haptik/index.rst

-For more information get in touch with us at hello@haptik.ai
+Questions?
+Get in touch with us at hello@haptik.ai